spawnmarvel/TSK_testit.tech/README.md

 # TSK_testit.tech 1.2.4

-testit.tech, website built for learning Python webdevelopment and for documenting the stuff i try out.
+testit.tech, website built for learning Python webdevelopment and for documenting the stuff I try out.
-I.e Zabbix, Grafana, Octopus, etc.
+It also contains a blog section with SQLite, tab->SQLite->Note Blog I.e Zabbix, Grafana, Octopus, etc.